-Gender diversity and diversity in general, as well as complementary skills, experience and knowledge shall be given due consideration in the composition of the board of directors.
-In accordance with current legislation, by 1 January 2019, the composition of the board of directors also has to comply with the Belgian legal requirements in relation to gender diversity.
+Gender diversity and sufficient diversity in competences, background and age, as well as proper expertise in the various activities of the Company shall be given due consideration in the composition of the board of directors.
+In accordance with the applicable law, the board of directors consists of at least 1/3rd of the members of the opposite sex.